Renewable energy from your own roof with solar panels

 In southern Finland, the annual output of a 1,100 Wp solar power system at a 30–45-degree angle amounts to about 900 kWh per year.
 The total annual output in the southern parts of Finland is about the same as in northern Germany.
 Use our calculator to see your output potential.

 Annual amount of solar radiation (click to open the picture)

-Wp stands for the peak output of the system in watts and kWp in kilowatts.
+Wp refers to the system’s maximum capacity in watts and kWp in kilowatts.

-The solar panels come with an inverter, which is a device that converts the direct current produced by solar electricity into alternating current so that it can be used and fed into the electricity network.
-You can monitor on the device how much electricity has been produced.
+Solar panels come with an inverter.
+This is a device that transforms the DC power produced by solar power into AC power so that it can be used at home and fed into the grid.

 In a solar power inspection, the most suitable solar photovoltaic system for the customer is designed and an offer on the installation work and equipment, including installation accessories, is made according to the specifications of the installation site.

 You can deduct the share of your solar power package’s installation in your taxes.
 In 2023, the maximum tax credit for household expenses is EUR 2,250.
 In our invoice, you will see the share deductible as tax credit for household expenses, itemised for your convenience.
 The tax-deductible part is 40% of the installation costs of the solar power system’s total price, while your own contribution is EUR 100.
 For more information, please visit www.vero.fi.